garden-io/garden/docs/terraform-plugin/about.md

 For example, running `garden deploy --env dev` and `garden deploy --env ci` will pick the appropriate backend for the environment.

-If you'd like to apply the stack when starting Garden (e.g. because you're provisioning a Kubernetes cluster and need to pass the outputs to other Garden providers), checkout [the Terraform provider docs for configuring dynamic backends](./configure-provider.md#setting-the-backend-dynamically).
+If you'd like to apply the stack when starting Garden (e.g. because you're provisioning a Kubernetes cluster and need to pass the outputs to other Garden providers), check out [the Terraform provider docs for configuring dynamic backends](./configure-provider.md#setting-the-backend-dynamically).

-If instead you configure your Terraform stack via actions (e.g. because you have multiple AWS labmdas that should each have their own stack), checkout [the Terraform action docs for configuring dynamic backends](./actions.md#setting-the-backend-dynamically).
+If instead you configure your Terraform stack via actions (e.g. because you have multiple AWS labmdas that should each have their own stack), check out [the Terraform action docs for configuring dynamic backends](./actions.md#setting-the-backend-dynamically).

 ## Next steps